Table of Contents

 - Prometheus uses an append-only file per time-series approach for storing data.
 InfluxDB uses another method of storing, that is considered better for working with events logging.

 - Prometheus is developed to pull metrics periodically from the target system.
 Alternatively, InfluxDB expects that an application will be sending data to it.
 So, when working with InfluxDB, you should set up the target system to push data to the InfluxDB server.
-For similar situations, you can use Prometheus push gateway in situations where metrics cannot be pulled.
+For similar situations, you can use the Prometheus push gateway in situations where metrics cannot be pulled.

 We can say that while Prometheus and InfluxDB are very similar tools, the main difference between them is that they serve slightly different use cases.
 Prometheus has a range of features that make it a good instrument for metrics monitoring, graphing, and alerting.